Neenah, Wisconsin

-Neenah is bordered by the Town of Neenah.
+Neenah is within the geographic boundaries of the Town of Neenah, but is politically independent.
 The city is the southwesternmost of the Fox Cities of northeast Wisconsin.
-It is the smaller of the two principal cities of the Oshkosh-Neenah Metropolitan Statistical Area, which is included in the Appleton-Oshkosh-Neenah Combined Statistical Area.
+It is a principal city of the Oshkosh–Neenah metropolitan statistical area, which consists of all of Winnebago County and had 171,730 residents in 2020.
 It is sometimes referred to as a twin city with Menasha, with which it shares Doty Island.